 The Enrollment Services staff coordinates the effort to offer entrance and placement testing for incoming students and academic testing required outside the classroom.
 The testing is usually in Engram Hall.

-Students with documented disabilities who require special testing conditions should contact Ms. Annette Nation, Disability Services Coordinator, at 912.260.4435.
+Students with documented disabilities who require special testing conditions should contact Mr. Stanley Sinkfield, Coordinator of Disability Services, at 912.260.4435.
 South Georgia State College collaborates with the Regents Center for Learning Disabilities to provide proper documentation.
 The completion of these services may require several weeks.

 Tests administered from the Testing and Assessment Center are: